avinetworks/avi-helm-charts/docs/AKO/objects.md

 #### Service of type loadbalancer In NodePort mode

 Service of type `LoadBalancer` automatically creates a NodePort.
 AKO populates the pool server object with `node_ip:nodeport`.

+### Openshift Route
+In Openshift cluster, AKO can be used to configure routes.
+Ingress configuration is not supported.
+Currently the shard mode supported for openshift route is hostname.

+### Insecure Route

+    apiVersion: v1
+    kind: Route
+    metadata:
+      name: route1
+    spec:
+      host: routehost1.avi.internal
+      path: /foo
+      to:
+        kind: Service
+        name: avisvc1

+For insecure route, AKO creates a Shared VS, Poolgroup and Datascript like insecure ingress.
+For poolName, route configuration differs from ingress configuration.
+Service name is appended at the end of poolname, as illustrated bellow.

+#### Shared VS pool names for route

+The formula to derive the Shared VS pool name for route is as follows:

+    poolgroupname = clusterName + "--" + priorityLabel + "-" + namespace + "-" + routeName + "-" + serviceName

+### Insecure Route with Alternate Backends

+A route can also be associated with multiple services denoted by alternateBackends.
+The requests that are handled by each service is governed by the service weight.

+    apiVersion: v1
+    kind: Route
+    metadata:
+      name: route1
+    spec:
+      host: routehost1.avi.internal
+      path: /foo
+      to:
+        kind: Service
+        name: avisvc1
+        weight: 20
+      alternateBackends:
+      - kind: Service
+        name: avisvc2
+        weight: 10

+For each backend of a route, a new pool is added.
+All such pools are added with same priority label - 'hostname/path'.
+For the above example, two pools would be added with priority - 'routehost1.avi.internal/foo'.
+Ratio for a pool is same as the weight specified for the service in the route.

+### Secure Route with Edge Termination

+    apiVersion: v1
+    kind: Route
+    metadata:
+      name: secure-route1
+    spec:
+      host: secure1.avi.internal
+      path: /bar
+      to:
+        kind: Service
+        name: avisvc1
+      tls:
+        termination: edge
+        key: |-
+        -----BEGIN RSA PRIVATE KEY-----
+        ...
+        ...
+        -----END RSA PRIVATE KEY-----

+        certificate: |-
+        -----BEGIN CERTIFICATE-----
+        ...
+        ...
+        -----END CERTIFICATE-----

+Secure route is configured in Avi like secure ingress.
+An SNI VS is created for each hostname and for each hostpath one poolgroup is created.
+However, for alternate backends, multiple pools are added in each poolgroup.
+Also, unlike Secure Ingress, no redirect policy is configured for Secure Route for insecure traffic.

+##### SNI pool names for route

+The formula to derive the SNI virtualservice's pools for route is as follows:

+    poolname = clusterName + "--" + namespace + "-" + host + "_" + path + "-" + routeName + "-" serviceName